Ignacy Posadzy: Foundation

-In response to the Cardinal's request that he lead this new religious order, Fr.
-Posadzy initially replied that his health was poor and that he lacked the organizational skills for such an undertaking.
-Fr.
-Posadzy requested a few days to consider the Cardinal's proposal.
-The next day, however, Fr.
-Posadzy told the Cardinal that he was ready to undertake the task of organizing the new order.
-After his conversation with Cardinal Hlond, Fr.
-Posadzy went to the Dukla Forest, where, in the hermitage of St. John of Dukla, he made a private 10-day retreat.
+In response to Hlond's request to lead the new religious order, Posadzy initially replied that his health was poor and that he lacked the organisational skills for such an undertaking.
+Posadzy requested a few days to consider Hlon's proposal.
+The next day, however, Posadzy told Hlond that he was ready to undertake the task of organizing the new order.
+After his conversation with Hlond, Posadzy went to Dukla Forest, where, in the Hermitage of St. John of Dukla, he made a private 10-day retreat.

-After the retreat, Fr.
-Posadzy began promoting the mission of the emerging congregation.
+After the retreat, Posadzy began promoting the mission of the emerging congregation.
 He organized lectures during which he reflected on his last trip to the Polish communities of South America.
-During these lectures, he displayed his own pictures depicting the life of Polish emigrants in South America.
+During the lectures, he displayed his own pictures depicting the life of Polish emigrants in South America.
 In Poznań, he gave a lecture at the "Słońce" cinema, which had the largest auditorium in the capital of Greater Poland.
-Cardinal Hlond was present at this lecture.
+Hlond was present at the lecture.

-At the behest of Cardinal Hlond, Fr.
-Posadzy went to Godesberg in Germany, where in 1927 Bishop Franz Xaver Geyer founded a congregation for German migrants: "Gemeinschaft von den heiligen Engeln" (Congregation of the Holy Angels).
-Then Fr.
-Posadzy went to Italy to learn about the Scalabrinian order founded by Blessed Bishop Giovanni Scalabrini for the pastoral care of the Italian migrants.
-By the end of March 1932, Fr.
-Posadzy returned to Poznań.
-After returning to Poland, Fr.
-Posadzy continued to promote the new order by giving lectures and writing articles for the press.
+At the behest of Cardinal Hlond, Posadzy went to Bad Godesberg, in Germany, where in 1927, Bishop Franz Xaver Geyer founded a congregation for German migrants: "Gemeinschaft von den heiligen Engeln" (Congregation of the Holy Angels).
+Then Posadzy went to Italy to learn about the Scalabrinian order founded by Bishop Giovanni Scalabrini for the pastoral care of the Italian migrants.
+By the end of March 1932, Posadzy returned to Poznań.
+After returning to Poland, Posadzy continued to promote the new order by giving lectures and writing articles for the press.

-On August 22, 1932, Cardinal Hlond gave his blessing for Fr.
-Posadzy begin the work of organizing the new order in earnest.
-Along with this blessing, the Cardinal gave Fr.
-Posadzy final instructions and a few fatherly words of encouragement saying:
+On August 22, 1932, Hlond gave his blessing for Posadzy to begin the work of organizing the new order in earnest.
+Along with this blessing, the Cardinal gave Posadzy final instructions and a few fatherly words of encouragement saying: